How Much Does A Gorilla Cost?

 Is it illegal to keep a pet gorilla?

-It is illegal to import apes into the United States as pets since 1975, due to the Federal quarantine Regulation.
+It has been illegal to import apes into the United States as pets since 1975, due to the Federal quarantine Regulation.
 Be careful not to buy them abroad for cheaper in the hope that you will be able to bring them here in the USA.
 Owning a gorilla as a pet is illegal in many of the USA states.
-The laws of owning a gorilla are divided into the next categories:
+The laws of owning a gorilla are divided into the following categories:

 - Zoos